mboysan/consensus-infra/aws/README.md

 Although, in theory you can create an aws user with unbounded permissions, we highly suggest you assign a policy with the least number of privileges required to run the aws api calls for the user.
-We have created an [example IAM policy](./iam_example_policy.json) for which you can use to run packer and terraform commands configured for this project.
+We have created an [example IAM policy](./iam_example_policy.json) for which you can use to run terraform commands configured for this project.

 ## Preparing AWS credentials